 Details with Side Effects

-Fatal cardiac arrest, life threatening ventricular arrhythmias, and myocardial infarction may result from the ischemia induced by pharmacologic stress agents.
+Fatal and nonfatal myocardial infarction, ventricular arrhythmias, and cardiac arrest have occurred following Lexiscan injection.
+Avoid use in patients with symptoms or signs of acute myocardial ischemia, for example unstable angina or cardiovascular instability; these patients may be at greater risk of serious cardiovascular reactions to Lexiscan.
 Cardiac resuscitation equipment and trained staff should be available before administering Lexiscan.
 If serious reactions to Lexiscan occur, consider the use of aminophylline, an adenosine antagonist, to shorten the duration of increased coronary blood flow induced by Lexiscan [see OVERDOSAGE].

 Adenosine receptor agonists, including Lexiscan, can depress the SA and AV nodes and may cause first-, second- or third-degree AV block, or sinus bradycardia requiring intervention.
 In clinical trials first-degree AV block (PR prolongation > 220 msec) developed in 3% of patients within 2 hours of Lexiscan administration; transient second-degree AV block with one dropped beat was observed in one patient receiving Lexiscan.
 In postmarketing experience, third degree heart block and asystole within minutes of Lexiscan administration have occurred [see ADVERSE REACTIONS].

 Anaphylaxis, angioedema, cardiac or respiratory arrest, respiratory distress, decreased oxygen saturation, hypotension, throat tightness, urticaria and rashes have occurred.
 In clinical trials, hypersensitivity reactions were reported in fewer than 1 percent of patients [see ADVERSE REACTIONS ].
 Have personnel and resuscitative equipment immediately available.